Upgrade Deep Security Agent

 You must upgrade all relays before you begin upgrading agents, otherwise, upgrades may fail.

-When you upgrade the Deep Security Agent, Deep Security verifies your signature on Deep Security Agent to ensure that the software files have not changed since the time of signing.
+When you upgrade Deep Security Agent, Deep Security verifies your signature on Deep Security Agent to ensure that the software files have not changed since the time of signing.
 For more information, see Agent package integrity check.

 Upgrade the agent starting from an alert